 Pay Equity

-Each year the PCSW commemorates Pay Equity Day.
-It is typically recognized the third Tuesday in April of each year.
+Each year the PCSW commemorates Pay Equity Day. .
 The date symbolized how far a woman must work into the next year to earn as much as a man earned.
-Read Governor Malloy’s proclamation about the day.
+Read Governor Malloy’s proclamation about the day in 2012.

 Since the Equal Pay Act was signed in 1963, the wage gap has been closing at a very slow rate.
 In 1963, women who worked full-time, year-round made 59 cents for every dollar earned by men.
 In 2009, nationally women earned 77 cents to men’s dollar; in Connecticut it was 76 cents.
 That means that the wage gap has narrowed by less than half a cent per year.
 Ensuring equal pay for equal work is essential to closing the pay gap.